D'Andre Swift Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- The Seahawks have the NFL's 16th-ranked defense against the run, surrendering 114.6 yards per game.
+- Conceding 114.6 rushing yards per game, the Seahawks have the 16th-ranked run defense in the league.

-- The Lions are up against the NFL's 16th-ranked defense when it comes to rushing TDs allowed (13 this season).
+- This season the Seahawks are ranked 16th in the NFL in rushing touchdowns allowed (13).

 Recent Performances